Will My Cavity Disappear? Why You Need a Filling ASAP

 Your Treatment Options

-There are several ways that our dentist can treat a cavity.
+There are several ways that Dr. Paul can treat a cavity.
 The severity of the decay often determines whether a more intensive solution is required.
 It is never wise to let a cavity sit.
 If left untreated, the spread of the decay will worsen and could lead to tooth extraction.

 When the cavity is small to medium in size, a dental filling will suffice.
-Our dentist will use tooth-colored composite resin to fill the cavity and closely match your natural enamel.
+Dr. Paul will use tooth-colored composite resin to fill the cavity and closely match your natural enamel.
 This is the traditional way to treat smaller cavities, but other methods may have to be implemented if it is larger.

 Other procedures used to treat cavities include: